Frontoparietal network

 The frontoparietal network (FPN), generally also known as the central executive network (CEN) or, more specifically, the lateral frontoparietal network (L-FPN) (see Nomenclature), is a large-scale brain network primarily composed of the dorsolateral prefrontal cortex and posterior parietal cortex, around the intraparietal sulcus.
 It is involved in sustained attention, complex problem-solving and working memory.

 The FPN is one of three networks in the so-called triple-network model, along with the salience network and the default mode network (DMN).
 The salience network facilitates switching between the FPN and DMN.

 Anatomy

 The FPN is primarily composed of the rostral lateral and dorsolateral prefrontal cortex (especially the middle frontal gyrus) and the anterior inferior parietal lobule.
 Additional regions include the middle cingulate gyrus and potentially the dorsal precuneus, posterior inferior temporal lobe, dorsomedial thalamus and the head of the caudate nucleus.

 Function

 The FPN is involved in executive function and goal-oriented, cognitively demanding tasks.
 It is crucial for rule-based problem solving, actively maintaining and manipulating information in working memory and making decisions in the context of goal-directed behaviour.
+Efficient processing in the frontoparietal network during cognitive control tasks enables the fulfillment of cognitive demands.
 Based on current cognitive demands, the FPN flexibly divides into two subsystems that connect to other networks: the default mode network for introspective processes and the dorsal attention network for perceptual attention.